 Divorce may bring out the worst in people, even those who were once so in love.
 Once the dust settles and the final papers filed, life may start to return to a new normal.

 You may notice a change in your children and the way they interact with you.
 While some change in behavior is natural, others seem severe and worrisome.
-Your child may fall victim to parental alienation or malicious mother syndrome.
+Your child may fall victim to parental alienation.
 How can you spot the signs?

 Lies told enough times become truth